 Farmers urged to be vigilant after spate of thefts from tractors in the Sherwood area

+Farmers urged to be vigilant after spate of thefts from tractors in the Bilsthorpe area

-Farmers are being urged to be extra vigilant after several reports of thefts in the Sherwood area.
+Farmers are being urged to be extra vigilant after several reports of thefts in the Bilsthorpe area.

-A post on the Sherwood Police: Bilsthorpe, Caunton, Lowdham, Southwell and villages Facebook page said: “Police are asking farmers to be vigilant after a recent theft of several advanced farming system guidance boxes and screens have been stolen from 15 tractors.
+A post on Nottinghamshire Police’s Sherwood south policing team’s Facebook page said: “Police are asking farmers to be vigilant after a recent theft of several advanced farming system guidance boxes and screens have been stolen from 15 tractors.

 “Offenders have broken the locks of the tractors to gain entry to steal the items.